Phyllis T. Johnson: Pathology of invertebrates

-In 1964 Johnson went to the University of California in Irvine as a pathobiologist.
+In 1964 Johnson went to the University of California, Irvine as a pathobiologist.
 Since there was no laboratory space available at the beginning of her work, she created a bibliography on the pathology of invertebrates (non-insects) over a period of several years.
 Her own publications from this period dealt with the pathology of marine mussels, echinoderms and numerous other invertebrate taxa.
 In 1970 Johnson moved to the California Institute of Technology and in 1971 to the Division of Environmental Studies, now the Smithsonian Institution Environmental Research Center, in Edgewater, Maryland.

 From 1972 onwards, Johnson's last scientific station was the National Marine Fisheries Laboratory in Oxford, Maryland.
 There, until she retired in 1987, she researched exclusively the anatomy, pathology and pathogens of aquatic crustaceans.
 Johnson's key research findings include descriptions of several viruses that cause diseases in the economically important blue crab (Callinectes sapidus).
 Of eight pathogenic viruses of this type of crab that were discovered by 2003, seven were either described by Johnson herself, or the description was based on her research.
 In addition, Johnson made important contributions to other blue crab diseases, namely bacterial and unicellular infections, which are exacerbated by stress during trapping and subsequent storage.
 She compiled her work in the 1980 publication 'Histology of the blue crab, C. sapidus' Johnson's last publications in the 1980s dealt with parasites and pathogens of economically important crustaceans, lobsters, king crabs, shrimps and others.